 In Alabama, only the personal representative, or executor, of the deceased person’s estate can file a lawsuit for wrongful death.
-Sometimes, someone appoints an executor in their will.
-In the case that there is no executor outlined, someone appointed by an Alabama probate court will assign a personal representative.
+In some cases, someone appoints an executor in their will.
+If no executor is outlined, then someone appointed by an Alabama probate court will assign a personal representative.

 If you have been designated as the representative of your loved one’s estate, you have a great deal of work set out for you.
-An Alabama wrongful death lawyer can help you with the responsibilities that come along with your case.
+A Birmingham, AL, wrongful death lawyer can help with the responsibilities that come along with your case.